israman30/SwiftUI-Repo/Arlo.md

+### To consider:
+1. How risky is it?
+What has the original author done to mitigate risk?
+2. What was the intention?
+When the original author changed the code, what was s/he attempting to accomplish?

 ## Arlo's Commit Notation Cheat Sheet:
 - F!! | Feature > 8 LoC
 - F - | Feature <= 8 LoC